cspohr5119/ftc-event-sim/README.md

 # ftc-event-sim
 A simulator to experiment with different FTC scheduling and ranking methods.

-Author: Chuck Spohr, Team 5119 Baryons Mentor
+Author: Chuck Spohr, Team 5119 Baryons Mentor<br/>
 Contact: chuckspohr@gmail.com

 This project is a C# .NET console app developed in Visual Studio 2019 Community Edition and